 With that in mind, also consider your furniture around the room aside from the sofa and whether it obstructs the flow of movement.
 Slim side tables or rounded coffee tables can help keep the energy flowing and your space feel open.

 If you want to dive right into Feng Shui, consider whether you need to fully overhaul your space or whether you can just bring the right colours or materials through with the accessories and finishing touches.
 Choosing cosy scatter cushions is a great way to achieve extra colour, and accessories such as throws can add texture to your space without any major work.
-Take a look at Accents, our accessories collection, to find the right style and colour for you.

 Don’t forget!
 Light is one of the elements that needs to be present in a room to achieve a feng shui home.
 Layering natural light with floor and table lamps means you can light up dark corners and shadows, and utilising reflective surfaces like mirrors can also help with brightening up your space.